Written by

 Step 4: Click Run to start the repairing process.

 Wait for the process to end.
-If Disk Utility fails to repair your disk, follow the guidelines below to reinstall macOS or replace a startup disk.
+If Disk Utility fails to repair your disk and the "The version of macOS on the selected disk needs to be reinstalled" notification keeps notifying you, please follow the guidelines below to reinstall macOS or replace a startup disk.

 Solution 2: Reinstall macOS

-Generally speaking, macOS reinstallation in Recovery Mode wouldn't erase your disk and wipe your personal data, but it's always a good idea to have a backup of your important data in response to any accident.
+Generally speaking, macOS reinstallation in Recovery Mode wouldn't erase your disk and wipe your data, but it's always a good idea to have a backup of your important data in case any accident happens.

-Simple backup work of the whole Mac is heavy and time-wasting, you're recommended to clone the Mac drives as the backup. iBoysoft GiskGeeker is suggested for it is able to clone your drives in a stable and fast manner.
+Simple backup work of the whole Mac is heavy and time-wasting, you're recommended to clone the whole Mac drives as the backup. iBoysoft GiskGeeker is recommended as it can clone your drives in a stable and fast manner.
 Click the Download button to enable its Disk Clone feature now!

 As the clone ends, now let's reinstall macOS on your Mac without data loss:

-Step 1: Connect your device to the power supply or the process might be stopped without enough energy.
+Step 1: Connect your device to the power supply or the process might be terminated without enough energy.

 Step 2: Enter the macOS recovery Mode on your Mac and click the macOS Utilities option on macOS High Sierra or the Reinstall macOS option on macOS Big Sur & Monterey.